Scottish Women's Football League

 The Scottish Women's Football League (SWFL) is a group of women's football divisions in Scotland.
 The league is owned and managed by Scottish Women's Football (SWF), an affiliated body of the Scottish Football Association (SFA).
-The league currently has 35 clubs in three regional divisions.

 Following on from the national league of the Scottish Women's Football Association founded in 1972, the SWFL was formed by clubs and the SWFA in 1999 as the country's top four women's league tiers.
-The SWFL now comprises the fourth tier of the Scottish league system, following the breakaway of its Premier Division to create the Scottish Women's Premier League (SWPL) in 2002, and the subsequent addition of SWPL 2 and the SWF Championship.

-From 1999 until 2015, the SWFL First Division (SWFL 1) was the second tier of Scottish women's football.
+From 1999 until 2015, the SWFL First Division (SWFL 1) was the second tier of Scottish women's football; its Premier Division broke off to create the Scottish Women's Premier League (SWPL) in 2002.
+The subsequent additions of SWPL 2 (2016), the SWF Championship (2021) and SWF League One (2023) means that The SWFL now comprises the fifth tier of the Scottish league system, and currently has 40 clubs in four regional divisions.

 History

 The modern Scottish women's leagues began in 1972–73, when Westthorn United won the national title.
 League systems in the 1990s included a tiered divisional system, or feeder leagues in the North, East and West of Scotland, as well as an Inter-Region Cup.
 The top division was known from 1997 to 1999 as the Sports Connection Premier for sponsorship reasons, in the Sports Connection Women's Scottish League.

 The Scottish Women's Football League was formed on 6 November 1999, with the top four national divisions: the Premier Division, First, Second and Third Division.
 The League had 46 clubs in 2000.

 The SWFL Premier Division constituted the top division in Scottish women's football from 1999–2000 until 2001–02.
 Three clubs became national champions in those seasons: Cumbernauld, Ayr United, and F.C.
 Kilmarnock.
 The women's Ayrshire derby, Ayr–Kilmarnock, was a key match in the national title race in each season in the early 2000s.

 Ayr United were Scotland's first representative in the UEFA Women's Cup in 2001–02, as a group host at Somerset Park.
 Kilmarnock played in the 2002–03 tournament in Austria.

 Below the Premier division, the First Division (SWFL 1) and Second Division (SWFL 2) existed from 1999 until 2019.